aegis-bot/SoundRead-project/README.md

 - Activate your virtual environment.

-- Navigate to the `backend` folder

 - In virtual environment `(venv)`, install dependencies with: `pip install -r requirements.txt`

+- proceed to dowload the [lyric transcription model]() and [melody transciption model]()

+- Create a model folder and put it in the backend folder.

+- Place the models downloaded into the path 'backend/model'

 ## Run python backend server
+- Navigate to the `backend` folder

-- In virtual environment `(venv)`, to run python backend server: `uvicorn main:app --reload`
+- In virtual environment `(venv)`, to run python backend server: `python3 main.py`

-Server runs by default at http://localhost:8000
+Server runs by default at http://127.0.0.1:5000/

-Documentation for api will also be available at http://localhost:8000/docs#/